- Health and Safety Committee

 9. Small chemical spills (Top)

 Chemical spill kits are to be used only for VERY SMALL spills.
-In the teaching labs, clean up kits are located under the sink in a white bucket.
+In the CSB teaching labs, clean up kits are located in the cupboard under the phone in a blue bucket.
 Research labs are responsible for supplying their own kits according to their needs.
 For example, if your lab uses acids, you need to have an “acid spill kit”.
 There are also general spill kits available which have clean up supplies for a variety of situations.
 Spill kits are available through USource.
 Find out where your lab kit is located before you need it.

 If there is a MAJOR spill, get out of the lab and call 8-7000.
 After hours call Campus Emergency Control Centre: 416-978-2222